-It is the responsibility of the Library Director to make sure:
+It is the responsibility of the Library Director or Designee to make sure:

 - A person in charge is designated during all open hours. - A list of employees is readily accessible at the time of evacuation.
 This may include a means of identifying which staff is in the building each day.
-(Staff schedule calendar serves as a list of employees in the building).